agiwunderlich/About-Me/README.md

-I'm highly motivated in learning new things, and always take responsibility for my own professional development. </br> My skills are more like self-acquired knowledge and not working experience, but I strongly believe that if you are passionate about something, your productivity level increase significantly.
+I'm highly motivated in learning new things, and always take responsibility for my own professional development. </br> My skills are more like self-acquired knowledge and not working experience, but I strongly believe that if you are passionate about something, your productivity level increases significantly.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=agiwunderlich&show_icons=true&theme=swift)](https://github.com/agiwunderlich/github-readme-stats)